justinalsing/dlmmc/README.md

 `python compile_stan_models.py`

-This compiles the all models on your machine, then you're ready to start DLMing!
+This pre-compiles all of the models on your machine, saves them in `models/`, and then you're ready to start DLMing!

 ### Usage

-** Functionality **
+**Functionality**

 A detailed annotated tutorial walk-through of how to use the code is given in the jupyter notebook `dlm_tutorial.ipynb` -- this tutorial analyses stratospheric ozone time-series data as a case study.
 This notebook takes you through step-by-step all of the functionality of the code: loading in your own data, running the DLM model, and processing and plotting the results.
 Please work through this notebook to get to grips with the code and contact me at justin.alsing@fysik.su.se if you have any questions.

-** Running in parallel with MPI **
+**Running in parallel with MPI**

 It's often necessary to perform regression of a large number time-series (eg., over a grid of observations at different altirudes/latitudes/longitudes) and is advantageous to be able to run these in parallel.
 The python script `dlm_lat_alt_mpi_run.py` is a template for how to run the DLM code over a grid of time-series at different latitudes/altitudes in parallel using MPI, and save the results to a netCDF file.
 This script has the additional dependency [tqdm](https://tqdm.github.io) if you want it to work with a progress bar.
 Provided you have MPI working, you can run this script with the command (using eg. 4 hyperthreaded processes, again make sure you run with python3)